atlassian-api/atlassian-python-api/docs/confluence.rst

     # Get every contributor for a collaboratively edited page revision.
     contributors = confluence.get_page_version_contributors(page_id, version_number)

-    # Update page or create page if it is not exists
+    # Update page or create page if it is not exists. parent_id is optional;
+    # use a space key to create or update a top-level page.
     confluence.update_or_create(parent_id, title, body, representation='storage', full_width=False)
+    confluence.update_or_create(title=title, body=body, space='SPACEKEY')

     # Archived pages must be restored/unarchived before update_or_create() can update them.